jnoahjohnson/git-talk/content/students/arcdave/index.md

 status: "Jr. Core"
 ---

 Hello!
-You have been pwned.
+You have been pwnd.